 What to Expect During the Roofing Process?

 Safety is a top priority while work is ongoing.
 Make sure that pets and small children are kept away from the worksite to keep them safe.

 Besides safety, a crucial thing to keep in mind is that not everything will go to plan.
 Every roof is different.
 Therefore, during the process, we might discover damages or obstacles that can change our original plan or extend the timeline.

 For example, if we discover your decking is rotten, we’ll need to replace it before proceeding.
 Leaving compromised plywood risks the integrity of the entire roof and will cause more issues (and expenses) down the road.

 It’s important to anticipate these bumps in the road and be flexible.
 If an issue arises, we’ll coordinate with you directly and let you know what is going on with your roof.
 We will always keep you up-to-date on any changes going on with your project.
 We want our customers to feel confident and informed during the roofing process.

 After the Roofing Process

-After we’ve finished putting on your new roof, we’ll do a thorough clean-up of debris and a final scan for nails in your yard using a large magnetic tool.
-The dumpster will be picked up in a timely manner, no longer than a few days.
-Once the job is completed you can expect the foreman to do a final walk-through and for Chris our production manager to contact you to go over any concerns that possibly could have arisen during the process.
+After we’ve put on your new roof, we’ll do a thorough clean-up of debris and a final scan for nails in your yard using a large magnetic tool.
+We’ll pick up the dumpster in a timely manner, no longer than a few days.
+You can expect the foreman to do a final walk-through once the job is done.
+Chris, our production manager, will contact you to go over any concerns.
 This is your time to evaluate the work that we’ve done and ensure it’s what you anticipated.
 Customer satisfaction is our main priority here at Achten’s Quality Roofing.